hanatonikkou/xous-book/src/ch09-04-api-std.md

 The main difference from a Unix-like or Windows interface is that the path separator on Xous is `:`.

 At this time, PDDB has no restrictions on dict or key names, meaning it's possible to create a key with a `:` in the name.
 The standard library functions won't be able to disambiguate these paths at this time, and so this character will likely be made illegal in key names.
-This is somewhat remeniscent of the Windows Registry where \ is a path separator that is illegal in path names yet is allowed in key names.
+This is somewhat reminiscent of the Windows Registry where \ is a path separator that is illegal in path names yet is allowed in key names.

 ## Path Conventions